 Cybersecurity

 This opportunity is perfect for small companies, per SBA size standards, that need support to adopt foundational cyber practices and are unable to participate in the U.S. Department of Defense (DoD) contracting realm without it.
-However, this program is not limited to defense industrial base companies, it is open to any small business that wants to better protect their information!
+However, this program is not limited to defense industrial base companies, it is open to any small business that wants to better protect its information!

 Click here to learn more.
 Funding is open now through August 2025 - or until funding runs out.